ICY105/DatapackEnergy/README.md

 ```
 function energy:v1/api/modify_player_energy
   Call on a player to add or remove power from items stored in their inventory.
+  Items must be using the required NBT format (see below), and are ignored if they
+  are stacked (+2 items).
+It is recommended that 'inventory batteries' be unstackable.
-  This treats the entire inv as a single pool of energy, and does not modify
+  This treats the entire inv as a single pool of energy, and cannot target specific
-  power on specific items.
+  items in the player's inv.
   #player.in energy.data -> amount of energy to add (+) or remove (-)
-  #player.out energy.data <- 0 for failed to modify inv, 1 for suceeded.
+  #player.out energy.data <- 0 for failed to modify energy, 1 for suceeded.
 ```

 ## Function Tags